Long-billed Thrasher © Dorian Anderson / Macaulay Library

 What is the best way to set up Merlin for use in a class or group, like in a school or nature center?

-Merlin can be a fun tool to use as part of a class or group field trip.
-If you are using the app on many devices as part of a class - for example, on students’ personal phones in school, or on tablets at a nature center - it can be impractical to have each student enter their email address when prompted upon starting Merlin.
-In this case, our recommendation is to have a shared email that the students can use.
-The teacher or trip leader will want to enter this shared email into Merlin themselves ahead of time at least once, and then confirm that email address via the email we send.
-This will allow students to have immediate and uninterrupted access to both the Merlin web widget, and Merlin Bird ID app.
+If you are using the app on many devices as part of a class - for example, on students’ personal phones in school, or on tablets at a nature center - our recommendation is to have a shared email that the students can use.
+The teacher or trip leader can enter this shared email into Merlin themselves ahead of time on their own device and then confirm that email address via the email we send.
+Then, when students enter that email address on their own devices, they will have immediate and uninterrupted access to the Merlin Bird ID app.